gh-productivity-workshops/PetSpotR/workshop/README.md

 1. In the `src/tests/playwright/tests` folder, create a new file called `lostpage.spec.ts`
-2. In that file, write a comment saying `// create playwright tests for LostPet.razor` (Note that you should leave the LostPet.razor file open in VSCode so Copilot can see this context!)
+2. In that file, write a comment saying `// create playwright tests for LostPet.razor` (Note that you should leave the LostPet.razor file open in VSCode so GitHub Copilot can see this context!)
 3. On the next line, write a comment that says `// import dependencies` and hit Enter
 4. GitHub Copilot should suggest something like `import { test, expect } from @playwright/test`.
 If this doesn't work, try opening another test file for context - this is a good opportunity for your instructor to explain a little about how GitHub Copilot gets its context)
 5. Write a comment saying `// test that h2 element with the words "Step 1: Tell us about your pet and how to contact you" renders` and hit Enter